The Cyclades · Naxos

 Car needed — 5 min to Agios Prokopios, 10 to Chora

-InsiderThe rooms are scattered through the gardens rather than lined up, so ask for one of the higher units — that's where the Ios-and-Santorini sunset line opens up.
-You'll want a car: it's about five minutes down to Agios Prokopios for the beach, ten into Chora.
-And don't skip dinner at the on-site Stelida restaurant — guests rate it enough to eat in, so book a sunset table.
+InsiderThe rooms are scattered through the gardens rather than lined up, so ask for one of the higher units, where the Ios-and-Santorini sunset line opens up.
+You'll want a car: about five minutes down to Agios Prokopios for the beach, ten into Chora.
+And don't skip dinner at the on-site Stelida restaurant; guests rate it enough to eat in, so book a sunset table.

-A polished small boutique (around thirty rooms and suites) a few streets back from Agios Prokopios sand — Cycladic clean lines, two pools, a spa, and a courtyard breakfast built on Naxian produce.
-It's family-run with a real story: the Lagos family opened it in 2006, and the restaurant, '1924,' is named for the year the founder's grandfather sailed into Naxos to start over.
-That kitchen — Naxian cooking by award-winning chef Dimitris Skarmoutsos — is a genuine destination dinner, not just hotel food.
-The kind of well-run place that shows up on 'best small hotels in the Cyclades' lists without ever being precious about it.
+A small boutique (around thirty rooms and suites) a few streets back from Agios Prokopios sand: Cycladic clean lines, two pools, a spa, and a courtyard breakfast built on Naxian produce.
+Family-run with a real story: the Lagos family opened it in 2006, and the restaurant, '1924,' is named for the year the founder's grandfather sailed into Naxos to start over.
+That kitchen, Naxian cooking by award-winning chef Dimitris Skarmoutsos, is a destination dinner, not hotel food.
+A well-run place that lands on 'best small hotels in the Cyclades' lists without ever getting precious about it.

 What it's known for